NordicPlayground/nrf70-wifi-ble-image-transfer-demo/README.md

 ---

-1) Get the WiFi Camera address from its log after the WiFi connection is built.
+1) Get the WiFi Camera address from its log after the WiFi connection is established.
 ```
  <inf> NetUtil: WiFi Camera Server is ready on nRF7002DK, copy and paste 192.168.1.101:60000 in Target WiFi Camera Address window on WiFi Camera Host.
 ```
-2) Run the WiFiCamHost script and connect to the target address from a PC in the same local network.
+2) Run the WiFiCamHost script and connect to the target address from a PC on the same local network.
 3) In the Video table, choose a resolution and press start stream, then the video stream will start.

 ![WiFiCamHost](images/WiFiCamHost.png)

 ## Future Improvments

-1) Modify overlay-tx-prioritized.conf can potentionafially improve WiFi speed.
+1) Modify overlay-tx-prioritized.conf to potentioally improve WiFi speed.
 2) FPS and ThroughPut calculation in WiFi_Cam_Host.py is not accurate.
 3) [zperf](https://academy.nordicsemi.com/courses/wi-fi-fundamentals/lessons/lesson-3-wifi-fundamentals/topic/lesson-3-exercise-2/) can be used to evaluate current WiFi environment, e.g. general UDP bandwidth, loss rate.
 4) A simple test on 5GH band WiFi AP shows that socket_recv is ok, but socket_send seems to be blocked for some reason.
 Tests on 2.4GH have no issue.